 Proportions of calibration bars of circular, square and rectangular cross section has been updated (5.2); and

-Recommendations to compensate for variations in output signal due to temperature changes has been updated (6.2);
+Recommendations to compensate for variations in output signal due to temperature changes has been updated (6.2).

 This standard was prepared in order to unify method of dynamic force calibration of axial load fatigue testing machines by means of a strain gauge technique.
 Whilst it is relatively simple to carry out a calibration of the forces applied by a fatigue testing machine under static conditions, it is essential to establish that the dynamic forces actually applied to the test piece are those indicated by the machine within acceptable limits of accuracy.